PTS (vehicle)

-The PTS (Плавающий транспортёр средний, lit. 'medium amphibious transport') is a Soviet tracked amphibious transport vehicle.
+The PTS (ПТС, Плавающий транспортёр средний, lit. 'medium amphibious transport') is a Soviet tracked amphibious transport vehicle.
 Its industrial index was Ob'yekt 65.

 Development

 The PTS was introduced in 1965, to replace the earlier K-61 (GPT).
 Improvements over its predecessor includes a higher water-speed and being capable of carrying 10000 kg on land for 3 km before entering the water.

 The PTS and PTS-M are both based on the T-55 main battle tank chassis, while the PTS-2 is based on the MT-T tracked transport vehicle, which uses some components of the T-64 MBT.
 The PTS-2 also uses a V-64-4 diesel engine derived from the T-72 MBT engine.
 The driving cab of the three models provide the crew with NBC protection.

 Description

 The PTS has a boxy, open watertight hull, with six road wheels per side, front drive sprocket, rear idler sprocket, and no return rollers.
 Like the BAV 485, and unlike the DUKW, it has a rear loading ramp.
 The crew is seated at the front, leaving the rear of the vehicle open for a vehicle, which can be driven (or backed) in, rather than lifted over the side.
 The engine is under the floor.
 Propulsion in water is by means of twin propellers, in tunnels to protect them from damage during land operations.
 Two rudders at the rear of the vehicle provide steering on water.
 The crew enter the cab via two circular hatches on the roof.
 The cargo area can be covered by bows and a tarpaulin cover and was sometimes used as an ambulance.